What is the Karel Fellowship?

-The Karel Fellowship In Public Interest Communications is a unique, hands-on, experiential summer program that inspires undergraduate students to consider professional opportunities and possibilities in the field of Public Interest Communications.
-This Fellowship is especially focused on translating personal passion for a more just world into communication skills that elicit social change.
-Fellows—either first-generation or minority college students—gain hands-on experience through working on social justice issues, under the guidance of a communications mentor at leading local, national and international nonprofits in the Greater Washington, DC area.
+The Karel Fellowship is an eight-week, paid, summer program that encourages first-generation and/or Black, Indigenous, or Person of Color students to consider professional opportunities in the field of public interest communications.
+The Fellowship is focused on translating personal passion for a more just world into communication skills that elicit social change.
+Selected Fellows are matched with a leading local, national, or international nonprofit in the Greater Washington, D.C. area, where they work on social justice issues under the guidance of a communications mentor.
+The program runs from June 12 – August 4, 2023.

 Who is eligible?

 First-generation and/or Black, Indigenous, or People of Color students who are rising juniors or seniors and have demonstrated a commitment to social justice are eligible to apply.
 Strong communication skills are not required but are preferred.

 How do I apply?

 Applications for the 2023 cycle are now closed.
 Please check back at the beginning of 2024 for next year’s application.

 What are the perks?

 D.C. is an expensive city, especially for interns.
 To help with living expenses, each Fellow will receive a $5,000 stipend (minus taxes), paid housing, and a travel stipend (amounts will vary depending on where Fellows are traveling from).

 This isn’t just a summer internship, it’s a budding community!

 Upon completing the program, Fellows will join a growing network of Karel alum.
 As alumni, you’ll be asked to help with recruitment, attend events and mentor incoming Fellows, among other things.
 You’re expected and encouraged to stay involved!